Dr V Chandra-Mouli MBBS, MSc

 My work (in a nutshell):

-In a nutshell, my work includes building the epidemiologic and evidence base on ASRH and supporting countries to translate this data and evidence into action through well-conceived and well-managed policies and programmes.
+My work includes building the epidemiologic and evidence base on ASRH and supporting countries to translate this data and evidence into action through well-conceived and well-managed policies and programmes.

 Our work in WHO: